 This Lego kit has 847 pieces that your kid can use to build Vernie the Robot as well as four other fun to build creations including Frankie the purring cat, a rover, and a cool guitar that can even be programmed to make sound effect.

 Why He’ll Love It: Once your little boy has built his creations, they can come to life using the LEGO Boost app.
 Vernie can be programmed to dance, make you laugh with a few jokes, or jam out on his new guitar.Check Price on Amazon

 As the name suggests, this game promotes a marriage between dodgeball and tag.
 Designed for two players, each child wears a mesh vest.
 Whoever can get the most balls to stick to the other’s vest is the winner.
 It’s a simple game that promotes strategy thinking, hand-eye coordination, and physical activity.

-It’s a simple game that promotes strategy thinking, hand-eye coordination, and physical activity.
+Dodge Tag (check price on Amazon) a simple game that promotes strategy thinking, hand-eye coordination, and physical activity.

 Your boy can work on those spatial awareness skills as he races this boat in a pool, lake, or calm river.